-Question: My data has a clonotype (say clonotype1) where the TRB chain is paired with a TRA chain and a second clonotype (say clonotype2) that has only TRB chain whose sequence is the same as the TRB chain of clonotype1.
+Question: My data has a clonotype (say clonotype1) where the TRB chain is paired with a TRA chain and a second clonotype (say clonotype2) that has only a TRB chain whose sequence is the same as the TRB chain of clonotype1.
 Could you please explain the reason why

 cellranger vdj assigned the same TCR chain to different clonotypes?